 Indoor Air Quality: By placing windows on opposite and adjacent walls, Habitat ensures that its homes receive adequate cross-ventilation.
 Habitat homes’ crawl spaces have 50 cubic feet per minute of continuous-run crawl space fans.
 In addition, Habitat homes incorporate non-toxic, low-voc primers and paints.

-Efficiency Features: Habitat Metro Denver homes include ENERGY STAR products such as refrigerators, front-loading washers, and CFL bulbs.
+Efficiency Features: Habitat Metro Denver homes include ENERGY STAR products such as refrigerators, front-loading washers, and LED bulbs.
 To facilitate additional utility savings, Habitat Metro Denver incorporates features like tankless water heaters, 90% efficient furnaces, and low-flow toilets.

 Energy-Efficient Housing Communities